corinis/jsForm/README.md

 * input type="password"
 * textarea
 * select
+* input type="file" class="blob": blobs will be converted to base64
+	encoded strings and added to the object. make sure to annotate the input with class="blob".
+This only works for current browsers (so no IE<10!)

 ### Display
 You can also jsut display any data by using an element with the class="field":